Covid-19 Restrictions on Cruising

-In the UK, as in most of Northern Europe, the winter has seen the number of Covid cases surge again.
-There are very significant variations between different regions and the four UK nations have applied different approaches to the timing and extent of measures taken to curb the spread of the Virus.
+There are significant variations between different regions and the four UK nations have applied different approaches to the timing and extent of measures taken to curb the spread of the virus.
 It is thus vital that you investigate the current situation for any part of the UK that you intend to visit or travel through (see country links with national flags below).
 In addition harbour authorities and marina operators will make local arrangements and operating rules, depending on local regulations, their facilities and available staff – check and pre-book if possible.